Bira/octopus-carnival/_drafts/wir-mm-4e-otyugh.md

 The neo-otyugh can also used a grabbed victim as a **Body Shield** when hit by an attack.
 This isn't automatic, and requires an attack against the grabbed victim's Fortitude.
-On a success, the attack his the victim instead of the monster.
+On a success, the attack hits the victim instead of the monster.

 ## Sample Encounters and Final Impressions